- Search The Registry

 - My Account

 *Marion Barry was born on this date in 1936.
 He was a Black activist and politician.

 Marion Shepilov Barry Jr. was born in rural Itta Bena, Mississippi, the third child of Mattie Cummings and Marion Barry.
 His father died when he was four years old, and a year later, his mother moved the family to Memphis, Tennessee, where her employment prospects were better.
 His mother married David Cummings, a butcher, and together they raised eight children.

 Barry first noticed racial issues when he had to walk to school while the white students were assigned a school bus to ride.
 The schools were segregated, as were public facilities.
 He first began his spirit of civil rights activism when he was a paperboy in Memphis.
 The paper he worked for organized a contest in which any boy who gained 15 new customers could win a trip to New Orleans.
 Barry and a couple of the other black paperboys reached the quota of 15 new customers yet weren't allowed to go on the trip to New Orleans, a segregated city.
 The paper said it could not afford to hire two buses to satisfy the state's segregation rules.

-In 1958, Barry graduated from LeMoyne–Owen College, in Memphis.
+In 1958, Barry graduated from LeMoyne–Owen College in Memphis.
 In his junior year, the racial injustices he had seen started to come together.
-He and his friends went to a segregated fairground in Memphis, and went at a time reserved for whites, because they wanted to see the science exhibit.
-When they were close to the exhibit, a policeman stopped them and asked them to leave.
+He and his friends went to a segregated fairground in Memphis and went at a time reserved for whites because they wanted to see the science exhibit.
+A policeman stopped them when they were close to the exhibit and asked them to leave.
 Barry and his friends left without protest.
-At that time, Barry did not know enough about his race, or why they were treated poorly, but he resented the incident.
+Barry did not know enough about his race or why they were treated poorly then, but he resented the incident.
 Barry became more active in the NAACP campus chapter, serving as president.
-It is sometimes said that his early civil rights efforts earned him the nickname "Shep", in reference to Soviet politician Dmitri Shepilov after which Barry began using Shepilov as his middle name.
+His early civil rights efforts sometimes earned him the nickname "Shep," about Soviet politician Dmitri Shepilov after which Barry began using Shepilov as his middle name.